ryanomor/AC_4.1/units/fundamentals/lessons/constructor_functions/constructor_functions.md

 ### The instanceof operator

 If we try to use the `typeof` operator with any of the above created objects, we will always get back the string `"object"`.
-As far as types are concerned, javascript dconsiders all objects to be the same.
+As far as types are concerned, javascript considers all objects to be the same.
 We *can*, however, check if an object was created using a specific constructor function.
 This is done using the `instanceof` operator:

 ```js
 console.log(killerRabbit instanceof Rabbit) // => true